mmatteo23/sismord-frontend/README.md

 To execute the whole application locally, there are two paths:

 ### Ways to run the application
 1. Create your own Discord bot and server, and fill the `.env` file with your values.
 To do so, follow the instructions in the [Discord Developer Portal](https://discord.com/developers/docs/intro) and create an [application](https://discord.com/developers/applications) with a bot (the bot should be able to manage roles and send messages).
-You should also add a specific role in the server, which should match the role added by the bot.
+You should also add a specific role in the server, which should match the role added by the Sismord bot (you have to set its name inside the `.env` file).
 2. Contact us and we will provide you with a bot token and a server ID.
 You can then fill the `.env` file with the provided values.

 ### Steps to run the application